 By the way, lard (from pigs) and tallow (from cows) are my two favorite frying fats.
 Here's where you can get lard if you don't have a local source and I love this big tub of beef tallow – I priced it and it was even cheaper than when I rendered it myself!
 (If it's out of stock, it should be back soon.)
 Have you seen my recipe for Deep Fried Heaven?

-Wrap uncooked bacon around the pieces of pineapple and hold it together with a toothpick, set them in a 9 x 13 baking dish.
+- Wrap uncooked bacon around the pieces of pineapple and hold it together with a toothpick, set them in a 9 x 13 baking dish.
 Drizzle a little of the pineapple juice on top and a little real maple syrup.
 I also sprinkle on some organic palm/coconut sugar or organic granulated sugar – the more sweetener you use, the more caramelized it gets, but even with a light amount it's still really good because the pineapple is sweet, too.
-You could also use the yummy sauce from this other bacon roll-up recipe as a glaze.
 Bake 375* for 30 minutes until hot and caramelized.
 I like it almost burned, but not quite.

 Joel Salatin video: